nikitabhatia008/Student-performance-predictor/README.md

 Steps to Install and run the project

 1.**Install Python**
-2.Install scikit-learn
-3.Save the project file
+2.Save the project file named :
+   studenet_performance_predictor.py
+3.open terminal/command prompt in the folder where the file is saved.
-4.Run the project
+4.Run the program.

 Instructions for Testing